lucadibello/teaclave-java-benchmark/README.md

 == Benchmark Summary ==
 {
   "calibration": { ... },
-  "weakScaling": [ {"scaleFactor": 1, ...}, ... ],
+  "weakScaling": [ {"threads": 1, ...}, ... ],
-  "strongScaling": [ {"partitions": 1, ...}, ... ]
+  "strongScaling": [ {"threads": 1, ...}, ... ]
 }
 ```

-Each `avgTimeMicros` entry is the average wall-clock time (including enclave ECALL overhead) to initialise the tree and stream a full batch of inserts.
+Each `avgTimeMillis` entry is the average wall-clock time (including enclave ECALL overhead) to initialise the tree and stream a full batch of inserts using a configurable pool of worker threads.

 ## Getting Started